-If you’ll be visiting us for the first time during one of our Sunday morning worship services–which are at 9:30am and 10:45am–then here’s an overview of what to expect:
+If you’ll be visiting us for the first time for one of our Sunday morning worship services, then here’s an overview of what to expect:

 Where To Go

 Whether you enter the parking lot off Spreading Oaks or through the cemetery, you won’t be hassled about where you park—just pick a spot!
 You’ll want to head toward the large drive through covering that is on the back side of our newest building.
 Come through any of the big doors there and you’ll find greeters who will point you in the right direction.
-Our worship room is directly beyond that entrance, and our nursery (for children infant up to 4 years) is through the coffee area and down the hall to the right.
+Our worship room is directly beyond that entrance, and our nursery (for children infant up to 3 years) is through the coffee area and down the hall to the right.
 If you come for Sunday School (9:00 a.m.) all classes for preschool through high school are in the big building to the rear of the campus.
 We call it the Friends Center.
 Greeters will be able to point you in the right direction and anyone across our campus will be pleased to help you along the way.
 Adult classes are located in the Parlor (which is in the small building in the middle, enter through the glass doors under the breezeway) or in the Brides Room, which is in the main office hallway right next to the coffee area.

 What To Expect In Worship

 (Note: from now through the end of September we are in a trial period of holding one worship service at 10:00 a.m., featuring a blend of different styles of music.
 During September we will decide whether to keep that schedule or return to the two service format described here.)
 We have two worship services each Sunday.
 The first at 9:30 a.m. tends to be a bit more formal than the second.
 Music in this service is accompanied by piano and sometimes, organ.
 We sing songs mostly from our hymn book, but from time to time, we sing an old gospel song accompanied by guitars.
 The 10:45 a.m. service features music by a band.
 Congregational singing is largely of songs that are on the CCLI playlist.
-Since children’s Sunday School runs only during the 9:30 hour, most families with children attend the 10:45 service.

 Our worship services are informal compared to many other churches.
 We’re not liturgical (don’t use written liturgy in worship), but we take God and worship seriously.
 Our services usually last about one hour.
 They begin with a musical prelude and words of welcome followed by scripture reading and prayer.
 Next we usually sing several songs together (you’ll find words to the songs on the screen or in the song book).
 Our worship continues through the giving of our money to God through the church—this act is not expected from visitors, but is a way our regular members have found expresses their thanksgiving and trust in God.